 Atlantic Beach sits north of Atlantic Boulevard, a busy six lane highway that runs from Jacksonville to the water.
 Toward the eastern end of Atlantic Beach, the boulevard becomes a charming two lane street with tidy shops, art galleries, a resort/spa and good but touristy restaurants fronted by palm trees.
 This is also where events such as the monthly Art Walk, Friday and Saturday night jazz concerts and the family-friendly Dancin' in the Streets celebration take place.
-The city has two miles of beautiful beaches with 14 public access points, and neighborhoods are populated with retirees, people who work in Jacksonville and many military families.
+The city has two miles of beautiful beaches with 14 public access points, and neighborhoods are populated with retirees, military families and people who work in Jacksonville.

 Residents enjoy a mid-week farmers' market, an annual Arts in the Park festival and an experimental community theater.
 Dogs even have a park to call their own.

 Population: 13,500 (city proper)

 Age 45 or Better: 40%